GGP1/kure/README.md

 ## Configuration

-Out-of-the-box Kure needs no configuration.
-It creates the configuration file with default values and the database at:
+Out-of-the-box Kure needs no configuration, it creates the configuration file with default values and the database at:

 - **Linux, BSD**: `$HOME/.kure`
 - **Darwin**: `$HOME/.kure` or `/.kure`